New York/New Jersey Miscellany

 that the car can make the circle and continue on the return trip without

 stopping".
-The line could have ended in anything but loops.
+The line could not have ended in anything but loops.
 It would be

 of service.

-Despite the optimistic reports in a newspaper report
+Despite the optimistic reports in a newspaper story

 ("Improvement On Cable Roads/A New System